 Telemedicine isn’t a brand new service.
 Doctors have been offering some form of remote services since the 1950s, but it is truly coming into its own and at Direct2Recovery it is a crucial tool for how we provide the best support to our patients today.

-There are a few types but the gist of telemedicine is this: the ability to communicate with a healthcare provider and receive treatment without interacting face to face.
+There are a few types but the gist of telemedicine programs is this: the ability to communicate with a healthcare provider and receive treatment without interacting face to face.
 It might be done over the phone, it may involve a video call, it might be a website portal.
 Whatever it is, it makes health care accessible.

 Kinds of Telemedicine

 There are several different types of telemedicine but for our purposes here today these are the big ones:

 Interactive medicine or live telemedicine: Physicians and patients communicate in real-time over the phone, through instant messaging, or video calls.

 Remote patient monitoring: Caregivers monitor patients who use mobile medical equipment to collect vitals and data like blood sugar readings, blood pressure, and more.

 Telemedicine is a great way to provide access to healthcare for common things.
 Checkups, looking for a simple prescription refill, diagnosing a rash.
 For many people, these would go untreated because the time and cost of getting into a doctor’s office are just outside the realm of possibility.
 They may live in a remote or rural area, they may not have a physician whose office hours work with their hectic schedules.
 For the more run of the mill, or regular needs, telemedicine provides access.

 What Telemedicine ISN’T